OzanDemircan1/Fake-Comment-Generator/README.md

 A Trigram Language model is used to generate the comments.

-The created comments goes through a evaluation of 2 layers, a grammar check and a positivity meter respectfully.
+The created comments goes through a evaluation of 2 layers, a grammar check and a positivity meter respectively.

 The last cell returns the finalized comments and their positivity level.